bradymholt/ynab-api-webhooks/README.md

 ### Heroku

-The `heroku.yml` manifest file is used to define a Heroku application.
+The `heroku.yml` manifest file is used to define a Heroku application stack.
 The `run` command in heroku.yml will reference the `SCHEDULE_INTERNAL_SECONDS` environment variable (default: 30) and run this app on an internal in the Heroku environment.

 **Provisioning (one time)**